Zhuhai Guangdong, China Travel Guide

 If you plan to use cash, withdraw some Chinese Yuan from an ATM.

-Head directly to your accommodation for check-in.
+Head directly to your lodging for check-in.

 Utilize airport rapid buses (from ZUH).